Richard A. Chaifetz School of Business

 Internship Program

-Students must gain career-related experience before graduation in today's competitive business environment.
-Recognizing this necessity, the Chaifetz School of Business provides an internship program offering students a wide range of experiences with employers in the St. Louis region and throughout the United States.
+Students must gain career-related experience before graduation in today’s competitive business environment.
+Recognizing this necessity, the Chaifetz School of Business facilitates internship opportunities offering students a wide range of experiences with employers in the St. Louis region and throughout the United States.
 An internship allows students to combine classroom learning with practical work experience and is a precious component of a college education.
-SLU’s urban setting is an ideal location to pursue a business degree, and students can participate in an internship while continuing to attend classes.
-Whether or not they receive course credit, the Chaifetz School of Business encourages all students to participate in an internship to enhance their academic studies, understand the business world, develop business relationships and build work experience.
+SLU’s metropolitan setting is an ideal location to pursue a business degree.
+In addition to traditional summer internships, students can participate in internships while continuing to attend classes during the traditional fall and spring semesters.
+Whether or not they receive course credit, the Chaifetz School of Business encourages all students to participate in at least one internship (or more!) to enhance their academic studies, understand the business world, develop business relationships and build work experience.

 Career Development

 The Chaifetz School of Business believes the future and success of its students are highly important; so important that the curriculum includes a one-credit BIZ 3000 Career Foundations (1 cr) course as part of the Business Common Body of Knowledge requirements.
-This course is designed to help students proactively identify a potential career path and learn and practice skills that will help to secure internships and full-time opportunities upon graduation.
+This course, designed and conducted by a dedicated career education team, helps students proactively identify a potential career path and learn and practice skills that help secure internships while an undergraduate student and full-time opportunities upon graduation.
 In addition, students participate in workshops, career fairs and networking events with employers, alumni and executives.
-Contact the business school’s Valerie A. Davisson Career Resources Center (Davis-Shaughnessy Hall, Room 150) or speak with an academic advisor.
+Contact the business school’s Valerie A. Davisson Career Resources Center (Davis-Shaughnessy Hall, Room 150) for more information.

 Service Leadership Program